Moscow makes delivery parking permits available for businesses

 Sixteen delivery parking passes will be made available to downtown businesses.
 The passes will be valid for use in the north and south Jackson Street parking lots and may be used by delivery vehicles only.
 The permits are valid through June 1.

-The permits are free and represent 10 percent of the 160 available stalls in the two lots, Deputy City Supervisor Tyler Palmer said this morning.
+The permits are free and represent 10 percent of the 160 available stalls in the two lots, Deputy City Supervisor Tyler Palmer said.

 Businesses interested in the permits should call the city at (208) 883-7097 or email Tammy at tgray@ci.moscow.is.us.